boshd/boshd/posts/optimization.md

 Here, $H(f)(x)$ is the Hessian matrix of the function $f$ evaluated at point $x$, and $H_{i,j}(f)(x)$ is its $(i,j)$-th entry.

-Also, note that the second derivatives are continuous, the differential operators are commutative,
+Also, note that if the second derivatives are continuous, the differential operators are commutative,

 $$
 \frac{\partial^2}{\partial x_i \partial x_j} f(x) = \frac{\partial^2}{\partial x_j \partial x_i} f(x)